-Healthcare and Technology businesses have generally been impacted the least by the pandemic and as a result those multiples have benefitted the most leading to the greatest overall valuation gains in 2020.
+Healthcare and Technology businesses were generally the industries least impacted by the pandemic and, as a result, those multiples benefitted the most leading to the greatest overall valuation gains since March 31, 2020.

-"The distribution of COVID-19 vaccines has put a light at the end of the tunnel, and the private market enterprise valuations are reacting accordingly" noted Professor Steve Kaplan, Neubauer Distinguished Service Professor of Entrepreneurship and Finance at the University of Chicago Booth School of Business, who assists and advises Lincoln on the Lincoln MMI.
-Clearly every industry welcomed clarity into seeing the light at the end of the tunnel given the record increases across four of six industries.
+"As seen consistently in the Lincoln MMI, we expect fundamentals, rather than multiple expansion, to remain the long-term growth driver in the Middle Market.
+Q12021 represented the second consecutive quarter wherein every industry in the LMMI increased quarter-overquarter, reflecting the breadth of the recovery," noted Professor Steve Kaplan, Neubauer Distinguished Service Professor of Entrepreneurship and Finance at the University of Chicago Booth School of Business, who assists and advises Lincoln on the Lincoln MMI.
+Clearly every industry welcomed clarity into seeing the light at the end of the tunnel given the record valuations across all industries, excluding Energy.